joabsena/IP-Address-Tracker/README.md

 O desafio é construir este aplicativo IP Address Tracker e fazê-lo parecer o mais próximo possível do design possível.
 Para obter os locais de endereço IP, usei a [API de geolocalização por IP da IPify](https://geo.ipify.org/).
 E Para gerar o mapa, fiz uso do [LeafletJS](https://leafletjs.com/).

-You can use any tools you like to help you complete the challenge.
-So if you've got something you'd like to practice, feel free to give it a go.

 ## Features

 Os usuários devem ser capazes de: